sogeuni/sogeuni.github.io/content/abs/apendix/analyzing-scripts.md

 done < `tail -f /var/log/messages`
 ```

 He wished to write a script tracking changes to the system log file, /var/log/messages.
 Unfortunately, the above code block hangs and does nothing useful.
 Why?
 Fix this so it does work.
-(Hint: rather than [[../advanced-topics/redirecting-code-blocks#^REDIRREF|redirecting the stdin of the loop]], try a [[../basic/special-characters#^PIPEREF|pipe]].)
+(Hint: rather than [[redirecting-code-blocks#^REDIRREF|redirecting the stdin of the loop]], try a [[special-characters#^PIPEREF|pipe]].)

 ---